Super Smash Bros. (video game): Release

 The game was revealed as early as November 1998 and plans for a North American release were revealed in February 1999.
 To promote the game's launch, Nintendo of America staged an event called Slamfest '99, held at the MGM Grand Adventures theme park in Las Vegas, Nevada, on April 24, 1999.
 The event featured a real-life wrestling match between costumed performers dressed as Mario, Yoshi, Pikachu, and Donkey Kong, as well as stations set up for attendees to preview the game.
 The costumes were re-used from the game's television commercial, which featured the four mascot costumes fighting each other set to "Happy Together" by The Turtles.
 The wrestling match was live-streamed on the web via RealPlayer, and was available to be re-watched for several months afterward via a downloadable file from the event's official website.
-Despite this, no video footage of Slamfest '99 is known to survive, and the broadcast is currently considered lost media.

 Reception

 Upon its initial Nintendo 64 release, Super Smash Bros. received "generally favorable" reviews according to review aggregator site Metacritic, based on 11 reviews.
 Its score on Metacritic matches that of GameRankings at 79%.
 Critical praise was directed towards its multiplayer mode, music, "original" fighting game style, and simple learning curve.
-IGN highlighted the game's multiplayer mode, calling it, "an excellent choice for gamers looking for a worthy multiplayer smash 'em-up."
-GameSpot expressed that the game is "extremely simple to learn and easy to master" and stated that "the game's real charm comes out in four-player mode."
+IGN highlighted the multiplayer mode, calling it, "an excellent choice for gamers looking for a worthy multiplayer smash 'em-up."
+GameSpot expressed that the game is "extremely simple to learn and easy to master" and said "the game's real charm comes out in four-player mode."
 Japanese gaming magazine Famitsu rated it a 31 out of 40.
-Comparing it to previous attempts at four-player fighting games, Game Informer remarked that Super Smash Bros. "does a fine job of proving that the more characters onscreen, the better."
+Comparing it to previous attempts at four-player fighting games, Game Informer said Super Smash Bros. "does a fine job of proving that the more characters onscreen, the better."

-IGN criticized the game's battle stage and character offerings as "much too limited" and "routine" in the single-player experience.
-Despite acclaiming the game's graphical and audio quality, GameCritics.com noted that the fast-paced gameplay presented problems with the scoring system, stating, "It's ridiculous that the number of times you and your opponents are thrown off-stage are not tallied for you and on-screen so you to see."
+IGN criticized the battle stage and character offerings as "much too limited" and "routine" in the single-player experience.
+Despite praising the graphical and audio quality, GameCritics.com noted the fast-paced gameplay presented problems with the scoring system, stating, "It's ridiculous that the number of times you and your opponents are thrown off-stage are not tallied for you and on-screen so you to see."
 GameSpots former editorial director, Jeff Gerstmann, noted the single-player game "won't exactly last a long time".
-Electronic Gaming Monthly held that its "novel concept alone makes this game worth checking out," but that, it "may not be worth the cash" for a single-player experience.
+Electronic Gaming Monthly said that its "novel concept alone makes this game worth checking out", but it "may not be worth the cash" for a single-player experience.

 Super Smash Bros. was commercially successful, becoming a Nintendo 64 Player's Choice title, selling 1.97 million copies in Japan and 2.93 million in the United States as of 2008.
 The Academy of Interactive Arts & Sciences named Super Smash Bros. as a finalist for "Console Action Game of the Year" and "Console Fighting Game of the Year" at the 3rd Annual Interactive Achievement Awards.